unKiwi/link/README.md

 To use this API you have to choose your token.
 It must be strong and keep it safe.

+You can make your own discord bot with the gived code in this repository to use this api:

 I let you try this API to see the responses.

 ### Create a link